 Wait and answer the questions.
 Only answer the questions.
 Flee as quickly as possible.
 That sounded reasonable.

 She noted the pink scars that circled his wrist above the bracelet.
 He did not hide them with creams or heavy makeup or make certain his long sleeves covered them.
 It proved he had fought, to come to her.
 She should have trusted her initial reaction, trusted that he would never purposefully abandon her.
-How different the last eight years would have played, if she had gathered the courage and asked Patch to take her to her brother.
+How different the last eight years would have played, had she gathered the courage and asked Patch to take her to her brother.

 “Why wait to throw that ass into the street?”